Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/All Blogs.md

 - [[Kubewekend Session Extra 1|Kubewekend Session Extra 1: Longhorn and the story about NFS in Kubernetes]] - This lab is try to take you to journey to learn about new CSI for Kubernetes, `Longhorn` and deliver you to new method to handle transfer large file via network by NFS protocol.
 I also provide more information about `iSCSI`, `nfs-ganesha` and technique `rdma`
 - [[Kubewekend Session Extra 2|Kubewekend Session Extra 2: Rebuild Cluster with RKE2 or K3S]] - This article aims to provide you with insights into alternatives for self-hosting a full Kubernetes cluster.
 Both `K3s` and `RKE2` are strong contenders worth considering to guide your decision.
 Focusing on the self-hosted approach with `RKE2`, I want to share more about my experiences working with it over the past four months.
+- [[Kubewekend Session Extra 3|Kubewekend Session Extra 3: RKE2 and The Nightmare with Network and CoreDNS]] - This article is my story about wrestling with networking in Kubernetes.
+I'll cover the frustrating problems that arise when your pods can't communicate with services, CoreDNS fails to resolve domains, and the tough issues involving **CNI** and the **ChecksumTX** of network interfaces in Kubernetes.
 # Tech Research (What is)

 >[!info]